 You get a notable jump in motion clarity and HDR image quality.
 Plenty of other features are available too, including premium design quality and rich connectivity options, but there are some downsides as well.

 For many gamers, 27″ 1440p IPS monitors with a high refresh rate are the perfect displays.

-Add to that as high a refresh rate as possible and as many useful features you can, and you’re getting closer and closer to the perfect gaming machine.
+But it gets better: add to that as high a refresh rate as possible and as many useful features as you can, and you’re getting closer and closer to the perfect gaming machine.

-Content that uses the DCI-P3 gamut natively (HDR), on the other hand, will look just right with better shade variety and no over-saturation.
+On the other hand, content that uses the DCI-P3 gamut natively (HDR) will look just right with better shade variety and no over-saturation.